 The ʿulamāʾ play a powerful role in determining where Muslim faith communities stand in the juncture between tradition and modernity, plural coexistence and alienation.
 Madrasa Discourses is committed to strengthening the knowledge base and methodological capabilities of the next generation of Muslim religious leaders so they may stand tall for human dignity.
 We plan to continue our programming in South Asia and expand our work to the rapidly growing Muslim communities of Sub-Saharan Africa.
-There, through a partnership with the University of Cape Town, we will develop a tailored Master’s program for the long-term sustainability of rigorous academic formation of scholars who will shape the next generation of Islamic Studies curricula in their home institutions.

 - Intensive training for select madrasa graduates across South Asia and Sub-Saharan Africa

 - High-level academic formation for advanced Islamic Studies scholars